35 Best Abandoned Cart Email Examples: Increase Sales Today

 Levis

 Levi’s turns up the urgency button pretty heavily here, and it works.
 The contrasting CTA stands out, and the geometric design draws the eye.
-I really like the thought that went into the design of this email.
-It’s one of the most creative abandoned cart email examples I’ve seen.
+We really like the thought that went into the design of this email.
+It’s one of the most creative abandoned cart email examples we’ve seen.

 16. Forever 21